lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project3.md

 ### Correct implementation
 * 10 points - move the `main` method to its own `CipherDriver` class.
-Do not change the visibility of the fields; instead, if you need to access them in `CipherDriver`, add getters and setters.
-(If you do not need these, that is okay too.)
 * 20 points - make it possible to use both upper and lower case letters in the message.
+Spaces, punctuation, etc should be kept the same in the message;
+	see the sample output.
-* 20 points - modify the program so that the key can be anywhere between length 1 and length 10.
+* 20 points - modify the program so that it takes in three keys, each indicating a shift.
 For example, if the key length is 3 and the key is 1-2-3, then the string `AAAA` is changed to `BCDB`.
 * 10 points - modify the program so that the user can enter an integer between 1 and 10 for the key length (5 points).
 If they enter an invalid input, raise an exception